bjconlan/readify-redpill/README.md

 Calling `java -jar target/readify-redpill-0.1.0.jar` from the command line will run the application.
 The appliction will start the http service on port 8080 which will provide the wsdl endpoint and associated service at `http://localhost:8080/RedPill.svc?wsdl`.

+## Results

+Unfortunatly this code only resulted in a 76% result.